 We have experienced significant growth in the sales of our services and products in international markets.
-As of the date of this prospectus, our data connectivity services and hardware products are offered in 144 countries and regions, compared to 140 countries and regions as of December 31, 2018.
-Under current uCloudlink 1.0 model, our portable Wi-Fi terminals are available in Malaysia and Singapore through our own Roamingman brand, and in 38 countries through our business partners, as of September 30, 2019.
+As of March 31, 2020, our data connectivity services and hardware products are offered in 144 countries and regions, compared to 140 countries and regions as of December 31, 2018.
+Under current uCloudlink 1.0 model, our portable Wi-Fi terminals were available in Malaysia and Singapore, in addition to China, through our own Roamingman brand, and in 48 countries through our business partners, as of March 31, 2020, as compared to 25 countries as of December 31, 2017.
+In 2017, 2018, 2019 and the three months ended March 31, 2020, outbound travelers from China using our Roamingman service contributed to approximately 57%, 40%, 25% and 12% of our total revenues, respectively.
 Leveraging on the local operation knowledge and established brand names of our business partners, we are able to penetrate into different markets and regions more effectively, accelerating the adoption of our products and services on a global scale.
 We believe our global opportunity is significant, and we will continue to expand our data connectivity services in selected local markets by collaborating with local business partners under uCloudlink 2.0 model.
 We have partnered with smartphone companies for GlocalMe Inside implementation in China, Philippines and Indonesia.
-We are planning to deploy GlocalMe Inside in Europe.
+We have also commenced trial operation of GlocalMe Inside in Europe.
 We believe that our expansion and penetration into selected local markets will not only drive our revenue growth but also diversify our revenue streams across geographic regions.